pachterlab/gget/README.md

 If True: returns only a list containing the requested FTP links (default: False).

 `-d` `--download`
-Download the requested FTPs to the current directory.
+Download the requested FTPs to the current directory (requires [wget](https://linuxize.com/post/wget-command-examples/)).

 `-o` `--out`
 Path to the file the results will be saved in, e.g. path/to/directory/results.json (default: None &rarr; just prints results).